MooersLab/MooersLab/README.md

 If you do not have extensive experience writing in a markup language like HTML or Markdown, start with one of the flavors of Markdown to become productive as fast as possible.
 Many of the ideas behind the typesetting program markdown will transfer over to LaTeX.
 Markdown is easy to use and highly intuitive.
-Mastery of Markdown will provide a fallback system if you get stuck debugs the errors in your LaTeX document.
+Mastery of Markdown will provide a fallback system if you get stuck debugging the errors in your LaTeX document.
 The latter is a common experience for beginning users of LaTeX.

 ### What about MyST?